-Portugal, a key nation of the Iberian Peninsula, has a GDP of $204.56 billion (2016), the 45th largest GDP in the world.
-The nation’s economy went through a lean patch between 2005 and 2013, which made the country’s GDP dip to be one of the lowest among other European nations.
-However, beginning from 2013, Portugal has bounced back steadily and secured 38th position in 2015-16 The Global Competitiveness Index report.
-The country predominantly has a service-based economy, which mainly revolves around exporting clothing, footwear, chemicals, machinery, and paper products.
-In 2016, Portugal ranked 24th according to the World Bank’s Ease of Doing Business Report.
+Portugal, a key nation of the Iberian Peninsula, went through a lean patch between 2005 and 2013, which made the country’s GDP dip to be one of the lowest among other European nations.
+However, beginning from 2013, Portugal has bounced back steadily and with stable growth rates achieved during the last 5 years, the GDP is expected to touch $225 billion by 2020.
+The country has a predominantly service-based economy, which mainly revolves around exporting clothing, footwear, chemicals, machinery, and paper products.

-Employment contracts must be in writing, be it for a fixed-term, an unspecified duration, intermittent, teleworking or part-time.
+Employment contracts must be in writing, be it for a fixed-term, unspecified duration, intermittent, teleworking or part-time work.
 A written contract needs to include the following information:

 - Name of the employer